 - The living room, located in the Community Center, is a cozy place to sit and chat with friends.
 Arranged with comfortable sofas and chairs and ample throw pillows, it’s the perfect, homey setting for a small gathering of friends or a quiet read by the fireplace.

-- Original to the tobacco farm that existed on this land before The Forest at Duke was constructed, the fish-stocked pond is nestled between the cottages on Fountain View Lane and the two remaining tobacco barns from the old Pickett homestead.
+- Original to the tobacco farm that existed on this land before The Forest at Duke was constructed, a pond is nestled between the cottages on Fountain View Lane and the two remaining tobacco barns from the old Pickett homestead.
 Sit beneath the shade of the curing barns and enjoy the soothing sound of a bubbling water feature.
 Stroll across the wooden bridge for a better view of a resident duck family gliding by and admire the wildflowers growing on the water’s edge.